CDAT/cdms/docs/source/manual/cdms_1.rst

 -  *file variable* is a variable associated with a single data file.
    Setting or referencing a file variable generates I/O operations.
--  A *dataset variable* is a variable associated with a collection of files.
+-  *dataset variable* is a variable associated with a collection of files.
 Reference to a dataset variable reads data, possibly from multiple files.
 Dataset variables are read-only.
 -  *transient variable* is an in-memory object not associated with a